-The first 8 weeks of the class alternate between "online" and then face-to-face "workshop" style.
+The first ten weeks of the class alternate between "online" and then face-to-face "workshop" style.
 Students should bring their "open mind" to the workshops, and be prepared to actively participate.
-The latter half of the course is slated for online classes and project work, but if circumstances allow, the face-to-face aspect of the course may be expanded through the design of more workshop-style experiences.
+The final weeks in December and January are online classes and project work.